Why Is This Place so Great?

 For Luxury Choose: One Eleven Seminyak

 One Eleven is a small luxury resort offering nine One Bedroom Villas.
-All of the villas are contemporarily designed with an open-concept and floor to ceiling windows facing a private 14-meter long swimming pool.
+All of the villas are contemporarily designed with an open-concept and floor to ceiling windows facing a private 15-yard long swimming pool.

 Complete with its own kitchen, all guests have daily in-villa breakfast included in the rate where private chefs come and cook their prior selected meal of choice.
 Each villa also comes equipped with its own spa suite so guests can enjoy couples treatments in the privacy of their own space.